The ultimate survival tool you can have in your possession is a folding shovel.

 Apart from that, it is a near-perfect survival multi-tool.
 It has almost everything that you need for a night out in the forest, mountains, lakeshores and camping grounds.
 It is said to be a solid, durable gadget that performs well as promised.

-Average priced at $34, this OYISIYI tactical shovel is a good, practical buy.
+At an affordable price, this OYISIYI tactical shovel is a good, practical buy.
 But again, watch your back if you are a tall person who needs to dig out a fire pit or something for a few minutes.
 If you can handle that without hurting your spine, you would love this tool.

 A multipurpose tool, the Outdoor Anywhere Military Folding Shovel claims to be the ultimate survival tool that you would ever need when camping, hiking and even gardening.